ishara/sonar-examples/projects/languages/c/c-sonar-runner/README.md

-This example demonstrates how to analyze a C++ project with the SonarQube Runner.
+This example demonstrates how to analyze a C project with the SonarQube Runner.

 Prerequisites
 =============